UPDATE: MARCH 29th, 2021

-UPDATE: To help mitigate the spread of COVID-19, BC’s public health officials have issued a travel advisory that at this time, all non-essential should be avoided.
+To help mitigate the spread of COVID-19, BC’s public health officials are continuing to advise that all non-essential travel into, within and out of BC needs to be avoided.
 Please stay close to home, limit your social interactions, and continue to support local businesses.
 The more we do today, the sooner we can #ExploreSquamish again.
-We look forward to welcoming visitors back to our community after February 5 in accordance with provincial health authorities travel advisories.
+We look forward to welcoming visitors back to our community once the current health order is lifted.

 For information about B.C.'s response to COVID-19 visit the Government of BC’s website.

-This fall and winter season, we are asking everyone who spends time in Squamish to Interact Considerately, Play Simply, Explore Responsibly, and Enjoy Patiently.
+This Spring, we are asking everyone in Squamish to Interact Considerately, Play Simply, Explore Responsibly, and Enjoy Patiently.

 Check Before You Go

-- We encourage visitors and residents to wear masks when inside and when unable to maintain 2 metres of physical distance.
+- We encourage everyone to wear masks when unable to maintain 2 metres of physical distance.
+Masks must be worn inside all public spaces.

 - Consult our What's Open directory to see which businesses are open and how they have modified their operations in response to COVID-19.